greenheartgames/greenworks/readme.md

 #Greenworks

 Greenworks is a nodejs addon integrated with [Steamworks](http://www.steampowered.com/steamworks/).
 The addon aims to expose Steam APIs to javascript for easy usage.

+Greenworks supports:

-It supports both node v0.10 and v0.11.
+* node v0.10.X and v0.11.X
+* node-webkit v0.8.X and v0.10.X
+* atom-shell v0.8.4 or above

 It's created and developed by Greenheart Games Pty.
 Ltd for [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/), a game powered by [node-webkit](https://github.com/rogerwang/node-webkit).